srdjan/mocchi/README.md

 ## Customization

-sem-mochi is designed to be easily customizable through CSS custom properties.
+mocchi is designed to be easily customizable through CSS custom properties.

 ### Customizing Colors